btemplep/authzee/docs/sdks.md

     ) -> IdentityDefResult:
         """Get an identity definition by type.

-        If the identity_type does not match a stored identity definition, the result will have `identity_def` set to null and `has_failed` set to true.
+        If the identity_type does not match a stored identity definition, the result will have `identity_def` set to null and `error` set to a non-null error object.
         """
         pass